Autoclaves

 Bowie-Dick-test

-performance test does more, it shows if the whole sterilisation process was successful, if the packages were packed correctly and the autoclave not
+A performance test does more, it shows if the whole sterilisation process was successful, if the packages were packed correctly and the autoclave not overfilled.

 Such a test is performed with indicator strips or tape and is called Bowie-Dick-test.